Rental Real Estate Software

 If you know what the annual bottom lines are for all expenses, you can ignore all of this detailed input, and just input the annual bottom lines into the last manual override column.

-• It's the most transparent real estate calculator ever created.
-You can see every number, and can trace how each was calculated.
+• It's transparent because you can see every number, and can trace back and audit how everything was calculated.

 Each major section (market values, income, loans, depreciation, etc.) is separated to help keep things straight.
 Then the flow of numbers on the calculation sheet allows you to verify all of the calculations and makes it easy to see how everything flows.

 Most of the column headings tell you where the numbers are coming from, so you won't have to get out your calculator and spend time verifying them.
-When you're able to see exactly how and why the program is calculating ALL of the numbers, you can get all of the information you need (like NOI), and then be able to make better-informed decisions.
+When you're able to see exactly how and why the program is calculating all of the numbers, then you can analyze all of the information you need (like NOI), and then be able to make better-informed investing decisions.

 No more being perplexed about how software comes up with the mysterious numbers.
 Most real estate calculator vendors choose to keep this all a big proprietary secret, but we take the opposite approach, and strive to let you know exactly where every number comes from.